1936 Reemtsma Cigarettes Olympia Set

 As this is a German set, the technical name of the issue is Reemtsma Cigarettenfabrik (translated to cigarette factory) Olympia.
 The Reemtsma name is not actually on the cards themselves.
 However, they are identified as the distributor of these cards by their presence on their blue collectible albums that were created for collectors to glue their cards into.

-The prize here (in addition to the cards of track and field star Jesse Owens) for sports collectors are the several hockey and a basketball card.
+The prize here (in addition to the cards of Owens) for many other sports collectors are the several hockey cards and a basketball card.
 The basketball card, in particular, is one of the earliest ones in the sport featuring actual players.
 These were also possibly the first Olympic basketball cards produced since that sport’s Olympic debut happened in the same year.

 Two sets of these cards were produced known as Band I and Band II.
 Each Band included numerous subgroups and both the Band and ‘Gruppe’ number are printed on the backs.